SaraClick/sky_project/README.md

 4. Set up the database:

-Create a MySQL database named FortyWinks.
-Import the SQL files located at application/mysql_scripts into the FortyWinks database.
+Create a MySQL database named FortyWinks by executing the SQL files located at application/mysql_scripts into the FortyWinks database; note that the files have been named by order of execution.

 5. Start the Flask application:

-flask run
+Open the Python file app.py and flask run

 6. Go to http://localhost:5000 in your web browser to view the website.